marcoantonioni/cp4ba-installations/README.md

 The main objective of this repository is the further simplification and automation of the activities required by the official manuals.

+I hope it can help you and make CP4BA adoption even easier for novices.

 ## How this idea was born

 One day I was bored with having to repeat the same sequence of activities often and I asked myself: "what if I automate everything?"